C191068/Ali_Khatami_Solidity_08/README.md

 for that first we need to get the price of ethereum or whatever layer one blockchain we are working with<br>

+If we want to interact any contract which is outside of our contract we need two things<br> 1.ABI<br>
+2.Address of our contract<br>